michelleuf/MichelleFdo/README.md

 ### Hi there 👋 I'm Michelle Fernando.
 Thanks for visiting my GitHub

-- 🎓 I’m currently studying Computer Science at Univerrsity of Colombo School of Computing.
+- 🎓 I’m currently studying Computer Science at University of Colombo School of Computing.
 - 📚 Working on learning more languages and tools.

 - 📫 How to reach me:  🐦 [twitter][twitter] *|* 👔 [linkedin][linkedin]